REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 It was also that next morning, May 8th, that an autopsy was performed.
 And cause and manner of death were determined to be homicide by ligature strangulation.

-Detectives speculated that a cord or rope was possibly used.
-And the ME confirmed initial suspicions that she had been sexually assaulted, but all swabs taken during the exam were negative for semen.
+Detectives speculated that a cord or rope was possibly used, and the ME confirmed initial suspicions that she had been sexually assaulted, but all swabs taken during the exam were negative for semen.

 Now, because she'd been found outside of the jurisdiction of the Salt Lake City Police Department, which had been handling her missing persons case, responsibility for investigating her homicide fell to the Salt Lake County Sheriff's Office.